open-ephys/ONI/source/hw-spec/devices/datasheet.rst

 Read Frame Format
 ~~~~~~~~~~~~~~~~~
-If the device produces frames, a
+If the device produces :ref:`samples <dev-sample>`, a `bitfield
-`bitfield <https://en.wikipedia.org/wiki/Bit_field>`__ diagram describing the
+<https://en.wikipedia.org/wiki/Bit_field>`__ diagram describing the frame
-frame structure is required.
+structure is required.
 Bits can be grouped into words as is convenient.
-If
+If no
-no frames are produced, then a statement of such is required.
+frames are produced, then a statement of such is required.

 .. _dev-datasheet-write-format:

 Write Frame Format
 ~~~~~~~~~~~~~~~~~~
-If the device accepts frames, a
+If the device accepts :ref:`samples <dev-sample>`, a `bitfield
-`bitfield <https://en.wikipedia.org/wiki/Bit_field>`__ diagram describing the frame structure is required.
+<https://en.wikipedia.org/wiki/Bit_field>`__ diagram describing the frame
+structure is required.
 Bits can be grouped into words as is convenient.
 If no frames are accepted, then a statement of such is required.